Flowmon Networks: History

-The origins of the company dated back to 2002 when a group of scientists under the CESNET association started activities in the field of programmable hardware called Liberouter project.
+The origins of the company dated back to 2002, when a group of scientists under the CESNET association started activities in the field of programmable hardware called Liberouter project.
 When participating on the development project for GEANT2, the Liberouter team developed a prototype of network monitoring probe called FlowMon.
 It became the basis of Invea-Tech company which was founded in 2007 as a spin-off company by Masaryk University, Brno University of Technology and UNIS company on the base of the technology transfer from CESNET association.
 With this prototype of network monitoring solution it was incubated as a start-up by the South Moravian Innovation Centre technology incubator programme.

-In May 2013 it was recognized by Gartner as the only European vendor on the Network Behavior Analysis (NBA) Market.
 To strengthen its position on the NBA market, Invea-Tech acquired another Czech company called AdvaICT specialized in network behavior analysis.

-In 2014 the company was recognized as one of the fastest growing technology companies in CE region by Deloitte.
-In 2015 Invea-Tech was split into Flowmon Networks and Netcope Technologies.
+In 2014, the company was recognized as one of the fastest growing technology companies in CE region by Deloitte.
+In 2015, Invea-Tech was split into Flowmon Networks and Netcope Technologies.